Duration: 6 Days / 5 Nights From £750

 Travel to Aviemore (reached by train from Edinburgh, Glasgow or Inverness) or choose to drive here.
 Check into your accommodation from 4pm, although it is possible to drop off your luggage earlier if you arrive early.
-Then collect your bikes from the Wilderness Scotland office, either today or the following morning, depending on your preference.
+Then meet a team member for your welcome briefing at the Wilderness Scotland office and collect your bikes if hiring, either today or the following morning, depending on your preference.

 We collect you from the final accommodation at 11am on Day 6 and transfer you back to Aviemore Railway Station.